maboiteaspam/cozy-light/README.md

 If your app runs also as a standalone, you may have interest to use cozy-stub

-add it  dependency of your app.
+add it as dependency of your app.

     npm i cozy-stub --save